Mcgode/mcgode.github.io/_portfolio/wild-sheep-studio.markdown

 - improvement of fur shading
 - implementation of a specialized draw system for vegetation instances, which allows for performant multi-threaded registrations and un-registrations of many instances, with minimal contention.
-- implementation of a hierarchical wind displacement system, to apply wind believable wind to objects like trees.
+- implementation of a hierarchical wind displacement system, to apply believable wind to objects like trees.
 - volumetric lighting maintenance and fixing